This article was originally published in February 2020 and has been updated to reflect changes occurring as a result of the UK leaving the EU.

 - ‘foreign supplies’ (supplies made outside the UK that would be taxable if made in the UK)

-- ‘specified supplies’ (financial services supplied to persons belonging outside the EU or directly related to an export of goods, insurance services supplied to persons belonging outside the EU or directly related to an export of goods, and the making of arrangements for these specified supplies)
+- ‘specified supplies’ (financial services supplied to persons belonging outside the UK or directly related to an export of goods, insurance services supplied to persons belonging outside the UK or directly related to an export of goods, and the making of arrangements for these specified supplies)

-VAT incurred on expenditure that relates to exempt business activities is irrecoverable.
+VAT incurred on expenditure that directly relates to exempt business activities is irrecoverable.

 Business activities that may fall within VAT exemption include supplies of: